ianquigley-sap/clouderp-ai-handson-2024/exercises/ex1/README.md

 ![image](ex1img13.png)

-This time, use your imagination to provide a business requirement document from which you would like to create an SAP Fiori application.
+This time, use your imagination to provide a business requirement document from which you would like to create an SAP Fiori app.

 Some examples: